RavenSystem/mgos32toHAA/README.md

 4. Wait until Shelly web interface tries to reload, and wait 30 seconds more to let new firmware to do the conversion process.
 Be sure that you don't cut power during these 30 seconds of conversion, or your Shelly will have a chance of 1% to be bricked.
 5. A `HAA-XXXXXX` WiFi HotSpot should be visible to start the [HAA Installation steps](https://github.com/RavenSystem/esp-homekit-devices/wiki/installation#installing-haa).

-Most common scripts are preloaded for several Shelly models, normally with switch/button functions.

 Feel free to change or modify MELPHAA script as your needs.
 [HAA Wiki](https://github.com/RavenSystem/esp-homekit-devices/wiki)

 In addition to this firmware, you can obtain [**HAA Home Manager App**](https://github.com/RavenSystem/esp-homekit-devices/wiki/haa-home-manager), the perfect App companion